chromaui/chromatic-docs/test.md

 ---

-## Detecting changes
+## How it works

 1. Chromatic renders your stories in real browsers in the cloud.
 It takes a screenshot of each story, cropping it down to it's smallest bounding region.
-We call this a [Snapshot](snapshots).
+We call this a [snapshot](snapshots).
 2. The latest snapshots are compared to their baselines (i.e the last accepted snapshot) pixel-by-pixel.
 Chromatic's algorithm is built to avoid false positives by applying algorithms that ignore small random changes due to anti-aliasing and browser's non-determinism.
 3. Chromatic shows you a diff of the changed pixels along with a diff of the DOM changes. _Note: It is only the visual diff that triggers changes, the DOM diff is purely informational._